 What is the new technical idea?
-The NFRL will be used to safely conduct fire and structural fire resistance experiments, support advances in fire metrology, enable fire model validation studies, enable advances in codes and standards, and support building and fire safety investigations and post disaster and failure studies.
-New instrumentation and standardized test methods will be developed to provide reference data for comparison against numerical predictions at multiple levels: sub-scale, single item response to fire, and full scale reconstructions.
-In order to meet the needs of the researchers that use the NFRL (both NIST staff and external collaborators), a focus is placed on improving the operational capabilities of the three legacy and the new large calorimeters.
+The NFRL will be used to safely conduct fire and structural fire resistance experiments, support advances in fire metrology, enable fire model validation studies, enable advances in codes and standards for structures in fire conditions, and support building and fire safety investigations and post disaster and failure studies.
+New instrumentation and standardized test methods will be developed to provide reference data for comparison against numerical predictions at multiple levels: sub-scale, component response to fire, and full scale assemblies.
+In order to meet the needs of the researchers that use the NFRL (both NIST staff and external collaborators), a focus is placed on improving the measurement capabilities of the large fire calorimeters.
 Statistical methods for uncertainty analysis and computational fluid dynamics modeling will be used to systematically examine and improve the heat release rate (HRR) measurement system.
-New data acquisition methods will be developed to improve the measurement and safety systems in the expanded NFRL.
+Using the new capabilities of the NFRL, NIST will develop experimental data on the performance of large-scale structural systems under realistic fire and mechanical loading.
+New data acquisition and control methods will be developed to improve the measurement and safety systems in the expanded NFRL.

 Start Date:October 1, 2012